 TSL provides regular workshops for Laboratory staff at all levels to train them on key aspects of research integrity and publishing ethics.
 These workshops are hosted by an external consultant and are run at least twice per year at the Laboratory

 All newly-appointed scientific members of TSL are required to attend these workshops during their first year of employment at the Laboratory.
 Non-attendance may result in the implementation of sanctions by Group Leaders.

 TSL oversight of good practice

 The Laboratory expects that published papers will have been subject to internal review by Research Group Leaders prior to their submission.
 TSL operates an internal and regular oversight process, whereby papers submitted by institute researchers are randomly selected during each trimester.
 The authors of these papers are then required to provide the original supporting data to senior Laboratory staff within a given time so that a judgement can be made on the robustness and integrity of the submitted manuscript.

-This process follows the ‘3:3:3 system’ whereby 3 figures from 3 manuscripts (submitted, under review, under revision, or in press) are randomly selected at 3-monthly intervals for evaluation by an external evaluator.
+This process follows the ‘3:3:3 system’ whereby three figures from three manuscripts (submitted, under review, under revision, or in press) are randomly selected at three-monthly intervals for evaluation by an external evaluator.

 The evaluator will present the results of the review to the Executive Director and Group Leaders for agreement on one of the following courses of action:

 - The evaluator assesses that there is a case to answer, but the majority view of the Director and Group Leaders is that there is no evidence of wrong-doing